cloudberrydb/cloudberrydb/README.md

 To improve the odds of the right discussion of your patch or idea happening, pay attention to what the community work cycle is.
-If for example you send in a brand new idea in the beta phase, don't be surprised if no one is paying attention because they are focused on release work.
+If for example you send in a brand new idea in the beta phase, don't be surprised if no one is paying attention because we are focused on release work.
 Come back when the beta is done, please!

 You can read more on Greenplum release policy and timing in the RELEASE.md